1. Skip to navigation

 What do I do to find out more about mediation and to find out if it is right for me?

-If you contact the service we will arrange for you to have an initial meeting with a mediator which is free of charge, this meeting will be with just you and the Mediator.
-This meeting lasts for somewhere between half an hour to an hour and is an opportunity for you to hear more about the process and ask any further questions you may have.
+If you contact the service we will arrange for you to have an initial meeting which will be with just you and the Mediator, who will assess your eligibility for public funding.
+This meeting lasts for about an hour and is an opportunity for you to hear more about the process and ask any further questions you may have.
 We know that mediation is a big commitment for clients, both financially and emotionally, so we need to be as sure as possible that mediation is right for them.

 Can you Mediate on other areas of family issues?

 Yes.
 For example, we can Mediate on issues involving grandparents for contact.
-We also Mediate on issued such as maintenance disputes between “over 18” children and their parents regarding maintenance and any other issues which need to be resolved and may be assisted by Mediation.
+We also Mediate on issues such as maintenance disputes between “over 18” children and their parents regarding maintenance and any other issues which need to be resolved and may be assisted by Mediation.
+We can also work with clients to help with Pre-Nuptial Agreements and Co-Habitation Contracts.